Rom Landau: God is My Adventure

-Further research
+Collections

-There are three major sources for further research: the Rom Landau Papers, the Rom Landau Collection, and the Rom Landau Middle East Collection.
+There are three main collections of Landau's work: the Rom Landau Papers, the Rom Landau Collection, and the Rom Landau Middle East Collection.

 Rom Landau Papers (1927–1979)

 Papers of the author are held at the Special Collections Research Center, Syracuse University Library, and divided into six series.
 Biographical data and public recognition comprises short excerpts of biographical information, instances where Landau was mentioned in the press, etc. Correspondence contains business (1927–1974), personal (1972–1974) and legal material.
 Writings and art consists of Landau's papers, manuscripts, lectures, notes, and speeches on the Middle East, political intelligence, religion, and other topics; it also includes a small selection of Landau's sculpture and a copy of his book, God is My Adventure.
 Printed material contains brochures for the University of Pacific.
 Memorabilia comprises personal items such as Moroccan art, copies of Landau's books, a passport, photographs, scrapbooks, silverware, and other miscellaneous items.
 Recordings contains reel-to-reel audio recordings made by Landau of the songs, music and dance of various countries in the Middle East, and some of his radio interviews, lectures and other speaking engagements, along with one apparently professional production, King Mohammed V by Leo Diner Films.
 There are also eight home-made recordings of opera singers and performances.
 Tapes relating to his Islamic studies are numbered and listed individually; opera recordings are not.